Ghum Hai Kisikey Pyaar Meiin: Rrahul Sudhir Is The New Lead Opposite Ayesha Singh? Actor Breaks Silence

 After the recent lead in Ghum Hai Kisikey Pyaar Meiin, Virat (Neil Bhatt) is seen married to Patralekha aka Pakhi (Aishwarya Sharma) while Sai is shown as a single mother.
 In the upcoming episodes, Virat will reportedly be seen confessing his love for Pakhi.

-While fans are feeling sad for Sai, recent reports suggested that Rrahul Sudhir might enter the show as the new male lead opposite Ayesha Singh.
+While fans are feeling sad for Sai, recent reports suggested that Ishq Mein Marjawan 2 fame Rrahul Sudhir might enter the show as the new male lead opposite Ayesha Singh.
 Yes, you read that right!

 Reacting to the ongoing rumours, Rrahul told India Forums, "Well that isn't true.
 I was never approached for the show."